Jim Tauber and Laura Newman

 New realities can be created for partners & families when there is awareness and acknowledgement of what is really happening.
 Partners bring with them a snapshot of how they think the family should look.
 We inquire into how expectations may not be congruent with reality, how integration may be stalled, and how we can support a new outlook.
 We make explicit the effect individuals are having on each other.

 We actively question what supports ‘keeping the conflict’.
-While acknowledging how messy relationships can be, we encourage getting messy together.
+While acknowledging how complicated relationships can be, we encourage getting messy together.
 We believe everything in a relationship is a shared responsibility.

 Unresolved conflict is anxiety producing and erodes the health of any relationship.
-We help couples repair rhythms and resources.
+We help couples repair quickly from conflict to avoid damaging patterns.
 Polarizing differences in the ways partners connect may undermine their bond and trigger old fears, hurt and anger.
 We remind couples that shutting down is an abandonment of the other.
 We also support the idea that you can be different and still be deeply connected.

 We want couples to see the different possibilities in their communication styles by accepting the differences in who they are…